-Partnerships conducting business within Indiana must file an annual return, Form IT-65, and information return IT-65 IN K-1, with the Department, disclosing each partner's share of distributed and undistributed income.
+Partnerships conducting business within Indiana must file an annual return (Form IT-65) and an information return (IT-65 IN K-1) with the Department, disclosing each partner's share of distributed and undistributed income.
 These forms are due on or before the 15th day of the fourth month following the close of the partnership's tax year.

-Attach to Form IT-65 the first four pages of the U.S. Partnership Return of Income, Form 1065 or 1065B and Schedule M-3.
-Federal Schedules K-1 should not be attached, but must be made available for inspection upon request by the Department.
+Enclose with Form IT-65 the first four pages of the U.S. Partnership Return of Income, Form 1065 or 1065B and Schedule M-3.
+Federal Schedules K-1 should not be enclosed, but must be made available for inspection upon request by the Department.